 The easiest way to view metrics values is to look at the charts that appear above the metric definition.
 This will show you all of the values entered for the metric.
-You can edit the Metric Detail block's settings to change what the chart shows and how it looks.

-If you would like to have more options for displaying metrics, take a look at the Metrics Dashboards chapter below.
+If you would like to have more options for displaying metrics, take a look at the metric dashboard capabilities below.